Roman Verostko

 He departed from his monastic life in 1968, married Alice Wagstaff, and joined the humanities faculty at the Minneapolis School of Art, now known as MCAD.
 Aware of the awesome power of algorithmic procedure, he began experimenting with code, and exhibited his first coded art program, the “Magic Hand of Chance” in 1982.
 In 1987, he modified his software with interactive routines to drive paint brushes mounted on a pen plotter drawing arm.

-He holds SIGGRAPH‘s “Distinguished Artist Award for Lifetime Achievement” (2009) and has had work included in: “Digital Pioneers”, V&A, London, 2009; The Algorithmic Revolution” (ZKM, Karlsruhe, 2005); “Code: the language of our time” (2003, Linz, Austria); Artec (1995, Nagoya, Japan) and “Genetic Art- Artificial Life” (1993, Linz, Austria).
+He was the recipient of the SIGGRAPH‘s “Distinguished Artist Award for Lifetime Achievement” (2009) and has had work included in: “Digital Pioneers”, V&A, London, 2009; The Algorithmic Revolution” (ZKM, Karlsruhe, 2005); “Code: the language of our time” (2003, Linz, Austria); Artec (1995, Nagoya, Japan) and “Genetic Art- Artificial Life” (1993, Linz, Austria).

 Explore Artworks By Roman Verostko